SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/README.rst

 **AI Tutor:**

 1. Create account or login via Supabase Auth
-2. Start chatting - AI responds to every message using Gemini 2.0 Flash
+2. Start chatting - AI responds to every message using Gemini 2.5 Pro
+3. AI uses Socratic teaching method (guides with questions rather than direct answers)
-3. Create multiple conversations from the sidebar
+4. Create multiple conversations from the sidebar
-4. Delete conversations by clicking the delete button in sidebar
+5. Delete conversations by clicking the delete button in sidebar

 **Group Chat:**